 [Penang, Malaysia] Vietnamese dinner at Saigon House Cuisine

 Dinner at our current Vietnamese restaurant of choice in Penang: Saigon House Cuisine on the Sri Bahari Road dining precinct.
-Opened in mid-2017 by the husband-and-wife team - Penangite, Michael Tan, and Saigonite, Laurent Nguyen, the nifty family restaurant offered an amazing plethora of Vietnamese street snacks, like those I’d had at in Hue, Vietnam, last year at Bà Đỏ, besides the more complex Vietnamese dishes, some of which needed advance booking.
+Opened in mid-2017 by the husband-and-wife team - Penangite, Michael Tan, and Hoi An native, Laurent Nguyen, the nifty family restaurant offered an amazing plethora of Vietnamese street snacks, like those I’d had at in Hue, Vietnam, last year at Bà Đỏ, besides the more complex Vietnamese dishes, some of which needed advance booking.

 We started off with an appetizer platter which consisted of: chả giò trái cây hải sản (crisp spring roll with passionfruit, mango, apple, pineapple and shrimp filling); gỏi cuốn (fresh spring rolls); chả giò (crisp-fried spring rolls); and chạo tôm (shrimp mousse on sugarcane)